woodyx218/Deep-Learning-with-GDP-Pytorch/README.md

 pip install pytorch-dp
 ```

-However, for latest version of Pytorch privacy package, you should do
+However, for latest version of Pytorch privacy package [opacus](https://github.com/pytorch/opacus), you should do
 ```bash
 pip install opacus
 ```